 Effect of Nonlinear Geometric Twist on Hydrodynamic Performance of Hydrofoils with Bell-Shaped Spanloads

 Departing from the elliptical spanload, which is the established benchmark for hydrofoil design, a bell-shaped spanload foil adheres to different constraints, which yield a geometry with better performance for a given amount of structure.
 The desired spanload is achieved by twisting the foil along its span, and the objective of the thesis is to study the effects of varying degrees of twist on foil performance.
 Various geometries will be tested in the Webb flow channel, using both conventional load measurement and particle image velocimetry.

-Improving Shipyard Management: Automating the Ship Overhaul Scheduling Process
+Improving Shipyard Management: Automated Assignment of Dependencies Within Ship Overhaul Schedules

 Michael DeNapoli and Galen Ng

 Particle Image Velocimetry (PIV) is a modern flow visualization technique that produces quantitative data on the kinematics of flow fields.
 The objective of this thesis was to develop a procedure for calculating the hydrodynamic characteristics of a lifting body using flow kinematics data.
 These hydrodynamic characteristics were compared to MIT’s XFOIL program to further assess the validity of the PIV testing procedure developed in a prior thesis (Heitman, 2019).
 Flow kinematics were analyzed at various Reynolds numbers and angles of attack.
 Because of shelter-ins, the scope of this thesis was revised from a stereoscopic (3D) PIV study of foil sections with vortex generators (VGs) to its current state.